WebOrigami/docs/src/content/pattern/indexPages.md

 ## Transform a graph by adding index pages

 Using the default `indexPage` function above, let's now create a graph transform.
-This will accept any explorable graph, and return a new graph with an `index.html` key.
+This will accept any async graph, and return a new graph with an `index.html` key.

 ```{{'js'}}
 /* In src/index/indexPages.js */